jizusun/jizusun.github.io/_posts/2018-05-17-software-testing-anti-patterns.markdown

 In summary, testing should be something that happens all the time behind the scenes by the build server.
 Developers should learn the result of the test for their individual feature after 5-15 minutes of committing code.
 Testers should create new tests and refactor existing ones, instead of actually running tests.

-### Anti-Pattern 9 - Treating test code as a second class citizen
+### Anti-Pattern 9 - Treating test code as a second class citizen 反模式9 - 把测试当作二等公民

 If you are a seasoned developer, you will spend always some time to structure new code in your mind before implementing it.
 There are several philosophies regarding code design and some of them are so significant that have their own Wikipedia entry.
 Some examples are: